 I remember when I met this guy and there was an instant connection.
 We seemingly had soooo much in common.
 Our morals, values, goals and aspirations were almost identical.
 I hadn’t felt such an organic connection in a very long time.
 But I noticed whenever I’d enforced boundaries he would pull away.
 Which was the first red flag.

 Whenever I called him out or held him accountable for his actions or lack thereof he would try to flip things on me.
 He would accuse me of trying to pick an argument.
 But it was always whenever I’d try to effectively communicate with him.
-I spoke my mind and let him know that if he couldn’t be the person he claimed to be or put in the appropriate effort in courting me.
+I spoke my mind and let him know that if he couldn’t be the person he claimed to be or put in the appropriate effort into courting me then he could LEAVE ME ALONE!

 Needless to say he decided to pursue someone else.
 I blamed myself at first.
 But then I realized I was asking for the bare minimum and he couldn’t do that.
 Shortly after that I found out he was in a relationship.
 He picked someone who he could get over on and use.
 When we did eventually speak again.
 He admitted that he was using her for a place to stay and her money.

 He also admitted to me that he didn’t choose me because he felt like he wasn’t good enough and had nothing to offer me at this time.
 My thoughts on this is that no man or woman should be in a relationship or trying to start up one.
-If they aren’t happy in life, unstable financially and emotionally.
-I respected his honestly.
+If they aren’t happy in life and financially or emotionally unstable.
+I respect his honesty.
 But I didn’t appreciate my time being wasted.

 Some people go towards what/who is vibrating at the same level as them.
 Needless to say I met him at a time that I was healing and at the beginning of my journey to self discovery.